 Start your tour of Cedar Rapids with a visit to Brucemore, which is a National Trust Historic Site and a famous Cedar Rapids landmark.
 The home inspired the famous Downton Abbey popularity, mansion, and lifestyle with the United State.
 The Queen Anne-Style mansion sits on 26 acres of park-like land.
-During your visit you can partake in touring the mansion, walking the extensive gardens, seeing various exhibits, and even catch a performance in the outdoor amphitheater.
+During your visit you can partake in touring the estate, walking the extensive gardens, seeing various exhibits, and even catch a performance in the outdoor amphitheater.
 Be sure to catch the "Nooks and Crannies" tour to peak into the inside lives of the residents.
 There is also rumored to be a ghost or two roaming the hallways so keep a look out for their presence.

 A unique local museum, the historic Czech Village at the National Czech & Slovak Museum and Library, is a beautiful facility and library dedicated to the preservation and interpretation of Slovak and Czech culture and history.
 The museum has both traveling and permanent pieces and exhibits.